MIWP-11: Simplification and clarification of GML encoding for spatial data

 - In-kind contributions (PoE, MIG)

-#3 Updated by Michael Lutz almost 6 years ago
+#3 Updated by Michael Lutz about 6 years ago

 - Status changed from Submitted to Work in progress